 To get your GED diploma, you must pass the four separate subtests of the GED exam.
 These subtests cover English Literacy (Reasoning through Language Arts), Math (Mathematical Reasoning), Social Studies, and Science.

 In New Jersey, the GED exam costs $144 when taken at a test center.
 Online GED testing also costs $36 per sub-exam, so $144 in total, but you should also add the cost for the four GED Ready tests (one for each subject exam, $6.99 a piece, so $28 overall), which totals $172.
-Onsego students that have signed up for the My Advantage Plan receive 4 GED Ready tests at no cost.
+Onsego Advantage students receive 4 GED Ready tests at no cost.